- Faculty & Staff Portal

 Early Completion Refund

 In some cases students are eligible for a reduced tuition rate in their final term if their degree is completed within the first month of the term.
 You do not need to apply for the early completion refund.
-If eligible, the refund will be processed by Graduate and Postdoctoral Studies (GPS) once the Library confirms the submission date and Degree Recommendation.
+If eligible, the refund will be processed by Graduate Studies once the Library confirms the submission date and Degree Recommendation.